ibrahimdiaby7-create/investment-research/README.md

 # Investment Research Portolio

-A collection of financial models and investment research on publicly listed companies.
+A collection of financial models and short investment memorandums on publicly listed companies.
 I have also added a file where I summarise the weekly market news.